Prags

-Prags ([praks]; Braies [ˈbraːjes]; Ladin: Braies) is a comune (municipality) in South Tyrol in northern Italy, located about 60 km northeast of Bolzano.
+Prags ([praks]; Braies [ˈbraːjes]; Ladin: Braies) is a comune (municipality) and a village in South Tyrol in northern Italy, located about 60 km northeast of Bolzano.

 Geography

 As of 30 November 2010, it had a population of 657 and an area of 89.2 km2.

 Prags is located in the Prags valley in the northern Dolomites.
 The valley is split into two branches, the western one ending at the Pragser Wildsee, a mountain lake, the eastern one at the Plätzwiese, an extended alpine pasture.

 Prags borders the following municipalities: Cortina d'Ampezzo, Toblach, Mareo, Welsberg-Taisten, Olang, and Niederdorf.

 Frazioni

 The municipality of Prags contains the frazioni (subdivisions, mainly villages and hamlets) Außerprags (Braies di Fuori), Innerprags (Braies di Dentro), Schmieden (Ferrara) and St. Veit (San Vito).

 History

 Coat-of-arms

 The emblem represents a stag on a mountain with three vert peaks, crossed by a wavy stream of argent.
 The emblem was granted in 1968.